 Look out for the colourful seaweed and starfish that occupy the pretty rock pools along the coast.
 Swimming, fishing, boating are also popular activities in the area.

 Camping and accommodation

 Camping is not permitted in the park, but campsites can be found at the nearby township of Rocky Cape, at Crayfish Creek and at the Peggs Beach Conservation Area.

-Rocky Cape National Park is about a two-hour drive west of Launceston.
+Rocky Cape National Park is about a 2-hr drive west of Launceston.